mcelicalderon/rpn-calculator/README.md

 Another thing I would like to add to the CLI tool is the ability to parse options so it can use different interfaces or other configs.
 This shouldn't take long.

-One thing that the application doesn't handle correctly is long expressions.
-Operation precedence is not taken into account.
-If you are writing a long expression in this calculator, it will work correctly as long as it is expressed in order from left to right.
-I would also like to implement this functionality correctly.

 ### How to Run
 #### Install
 This project has been published to [RubyGems](https://rubygems.org/).
 So, to use it,